nens/lizard-management-client/README.md

 ```

 The method above does not allow to translate to strings (for example needed for html attributes).
-Below methos allows this: the tooltip attribute of the html attribute was translated to a string with the function intl.formatMessage() :
+Below methos allows this: the tooltip attribute of the html attribute was translated to a string with the function formattedMessageToString :

 ```JSX
   import { FormattedMessage } from 'react-intl.macro';